 Regular Admission: $10

-FREE for same-day film or performance ticket holders, children 5 and under, and military service members with ID.
+FREE for same-day film or performance ticket holders, and children 5 and under.

 First Tuesdays of the month: Free admission.

 FREE for YBCA Members at all levels*.

 YBCA Members enjoy unlimited free admission to gallery exhibitions*.